abdullahh-dev/mini-doc-app/README.md

 - Framer Motion

-This is mini doc app created using REACt and FRAMER MOTION.
+This is mini doc app created using REACT and FRAMER MOTION.
 Utilized motion.div functionality in this project that Framer motion provided.